Infosound is a charity, registered across our editorial coverage area of England, Wales and Scotland. We are predominantly staffed by

 enabling the initial Infosound CD service, the professional services of a part-time audio producer

-and editor and the financing of much of the infrastructure that underpins all our work.
+and editor and the financing of much of the infrastructure that underpins our work.
 More recently,

-they also contributed help with fundraising to enable us to build a secure future for the charity.
+they have been contributing help with fundraising to enable us to build a secure future for the charity.

-In the past year, grants from sixteen trust funds have contributed to Infosound's general running costs
+So far this year, grants from nine trust funds have contributed to Infosound's general running costs

-and one other trust fund awarded a grant towards the purchase of technical equipment.
-We are
+and another trust fund awarded a grant towards the purchase of technical equipment.
+We are very

-grateful to them all for their contributions towards resourcing the daily running of Infosound.
+grateful to them all for their contributions towards resourcing the free Infosound information service.

 We fundraise independently and invite donations and grants from anyone who would like to support our work.
 If you would like to enquire